 Abstract

-The current world record Diablo speedrun by Groobo (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
+Groobo's 2009 speedrun of Diablo (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
 This analysis demonstrates the run is provably illegitimate and should be retracted from all records sites, including Speed Demos Archive and Guinness World Records.

 The speedrun includes the following disqualifying elements: